 The emblematic Gemsstock area is the main attraction for the resort's many expert-ability visitors: its glaciated steep upper slopes offer true black-grade pistes plus a plethora of rugged off-piste routes, together with a black-graded home-run to the village; yet it also has a novice-friendly mid-altitude sector of easy blue pistes plus a small snowpark, reached via the mid-station of the principal access cable car.

-The second local ski area, Natschen, on the slopes of the Gutsch on the sunnier side of the valley, has a wider variety of pistes better suited to novices and intermediates; served by a chairlift from the village, the mid-altitude sector of the Natschen slopes is also accessible by train from Andermatt's railway station (ticket inclusive with the lift pass).
+The second local ski area, Natschen, on the slopes of the Gutsch on the sunnier side of the valley, has a wider variety of pistes better suited to novices and intermediates; served by a chairlift from the village, the mid-altitude sector of the Natschen slopes is also accessible by train from Andermatt's railway station, though the new lift links make the train an endearing quirk rather than a vital ingredient in a ski holiday here.

-Weekday evenings in Andermatt are quite quiet and the village has a laid-back atmosphere, but, as visitor numbers swell at the weekends with family groups and city types making the short trip from nearby Zurich, the apres-ski hours and nightlife cranks up a gear or two and the resort acquires a lively buzz which lasts from late Friday until early Sunday.
+The arrival of luxury hotels such as the sublime five-star Chedi, have raised the class of apres-ski venue up a few notches and the resort is generally quiet, especially during the week. the weekend sees visitor numbers swell with family groups and city types making the short trip from nearby Zurich, the apres-ski hours and nightlife cranks up a gear or two and the resort acquires a lively buzz which lasts from late Friday until early Sunday.

-There are a couple of venues with occasional live music, the cosy in-house bar at The River House boutique hotel is currently the coolest such hang-out.
+There are a couple of venues with occasional live music, the cosy in-house bar at The River House boutique hotel is one of the coolest hang-outs.
 Some late-night drinking sessions are to be expected in a resort such as this that appeals to a particular sub-culture of adventure-lifestyle characters, but mostly the apres-ski action revolves around an amiable few beers over stories of the day's action in the mountains and planning for catching the first lift up the next morning.

 Bars and clubs